PhoenixInvertigo/cars-and-drivers/README.md

 ```
 Animal animal = new Animal();
 ```
+Note: The object has to be added as an import to be used like this.
+Begin typing the capitalized class word, then once the dropdown has selected the correct class, press enter, autocompleting the Class and auto adding the required import.

 The new keyword is followed by the object's class name (capitalized), as well as parenthesis.
 This name and parenthesis are called a Constructor.
 A Constructor is the method which is called to create a new instance of an object.